Child Protection Services - Four Key Stages

 BC has the lowest number of children & youth in care in over 30 years because of performance improvements in family preservation and permanency.

 Children and Youth in Care who achieved Permanency, Years since Admission into Care

-Each year, between 450 to 600 young people, transition from care to adulthood at age 19.
+Each year, around 850 young people transition from care or youth agreements to adulthood at age 19.